Areas of London

 Greenwich is known for giving its name to the Greenwich Meridian and is where the National Maritime Museum is.

-A royal palace was built here during the Tudor period, but the only building left standing is the Queen’s House designed by Iñigo Jones for the wife of James I. In Greenwich you’ll find a market, a park, libraries and antique shops.
+A royal palace was built here during the Tudor period, but the only building left standing is the Queen’s House designed by Iñigo Jones for the wife of James I. In Greenwich, you’ll find a market, a park, libraries and antique shops.